 Charades is perfect for this, because the children don’t have to use any sentences, just say the word in English.
 If they say it in a different language then it doesn’t count.
 Charades also brings in movement for those of us (like myself) that need physical, tactile kind of memory support.

-Finally, I move on to games that require the children to use the word in a sentence, that is of course, if they are old enough to form a complete sentence.
+After I feel like they have the new vocabulary words memorised then it’s time to use them in a sentence.
+I move on to games that require the children to use the word in a sentence, that is of course, if they are old enough to form a complete sentence.
 If you are teaching two year olds, for example, and they can’t form sentences in their first language, then expecting them to do so in a second language is ridiculous.
 My favourite game for forming a complete sentence with new vocabulary is Go Fish.
 “Do you have a lion?”
 “No I don’t, go fish” (draw a card).
 What is good about Go Fish is that if a child can’t remember a word they can show the card to the group and get some help remembering the word.

-For children that can read or mixed age groups, I use cards without the words printed underneath.
-Some children won’t be diligent enough to memorise the word when they can just read it!
+Tip: For children that can read or mixed age groups, I use cards without the words printed underneath.
+Some children won’t be diligent enough to memorise the word when they can just read it! ;-D

 Wooden Memory Game on Amazon